JeremyXZ/ovs_chillout_app/README.md

 - youtube music video clips (from Youtube API): typing in a music title/artist name will show 3 relevant video clips (if available), including a thumbnail, video title, artist name and album name.

+Unit Testing (React testing library):
+- All components have been tested (8 test suites in total)

 ### Initial planning: